How to Complete Cell Cycle Analysis via Flow Cytometry

 Flow Cycle Cell Analysis for the Detection of DNA Damage and Cell Anomalies

 Cell cycle progression has historically been monitored using flow cytometry.
 The nuclear content of a cell can be quickly quantified using flow cytometry assays.
 Cell cycle progression is a tightly regulated process that involves the duplication of nuclear DNA content prior to cell division.
-The control mechanisms that regulate this process are often disrupted in tumor cells and serve as viable targets for therapeutic compounds in the treatment of cancer4.
+The control mechanisms that ensure cell cycle regulation are often disrupted in tumor cells and serve as viable targets for therapeutic compounds in the treatment of cancer4.

 Flow cytometry is also helpful determining apoptotic cells in addition to specific mechanism of actions with regards to the DNA process.
 Of the many advantages of flow cytometry, there are some things it can’t accomplish such as providing cytodynamic information such as traverse rates and phase transit times5.